 - I learned that many will send a catalogue in the mail (or send via email) and not include a sales pitch.

-- I learned that competing on price rarely works and when someone enters the market and undercuts them they realize they never learned how to sell any other way other than price.
+- I learned that competing on price rarely works, and when someone enters the market and undercuts them they realize they never learned how to sell any way other than price.

-- I learned that most aren’t optimizing their websites.
+- I learned that most businesses aren’t optimizing their websites.

 - I learned that many companies do have some form of lead capture yet never do anything with it.

-- I learned that although many businesses rely heavily, as much as 80%, on word of mouth they have zero systems in place to track or at the very least ensure that those numbers don’t change.
+- I learned that although many businesses rely heavily (as much as 80%) on word of mouth, they have zero systems in place to track the numbers, or at the very least ensure that those numbers don’t change.

 - I learned that often what you think you sell isn’t what your prospect is buying.

-- I learned that when a client leaves or decides to stop doing business with you provides you with an excellent opportunity to discover why and improve your faults.
+- I learned that when a client leaves or decides to stop doing business with you, it provides you with an excellent opportunity to discover why and improve on your faults.